Back at the start of the year (how was it that long ago already?!) we shared our first One Thing at a Time idea: Pick A

 I chose to track this on a Monday when I work half a day at my day job and half a day on my own things.
 It looked like this:

-7am – 8am priority: make sure cats are fed & litter tray cleaned, etc
+7am – 8am priority: make sure I have fed the cats & litter tray cleaned, etc

 8am – 9am priority: get to work on time

 9am – 11am priority: the new research website I’m working on at the day job

 11am – 11.30am priority: emails (responses, filing, listing jobs that come from them)

 11.30am – 1pm priority: day job database work I’ve been putting off for ages.
 It was actually ok once I made the decision to do it, and prioritise it for this chunk of time.
 I rewarded myself with decent music while I worked.

 1pm – 2pm priority: nourish myself with a healthy lunch, not junk food